-As writers, we can create space for others to recharge their power pack and giving them tools and space to know what is possible for them.
+As writers, we can create space for others to recharge their power packs and giving them tools and space to know what is possible for them.

 Despite all of your ideal reader planning, you can never know whose hands your book will land in, Nor can you know how it will change their thinking and reason to be.
 Just know that it will.

 Will you write a book and share your story?